stepsal/mnemojii/README.md

 # Uses
-- Cute backup phrases for very young or very old people.
+- Cute "Funds not as Safu" backup phrases
-- Gas less transactions via IM :P